Improving Neural Additive Models with Bayesian Principles: Related Work

 \paragraph{Bayesian neural networks.}

 Bayesian neural networks promise to marry the expressivity of neural networks with the principled statistical properties of Bayesian inference \citep{mackay1992practical, neal1993bayesian}.
-There are many approximate inference techniques, such as Laplace inference \citep{mackay1992practical, daxberger2021redux}, stochastic weight averaging \citep{maddox2019simple}, dropout \citep{gal2016dropout}, variational inference \citep[e.g.,][]{graves2011vi, blundell2015bbb, khan2018vogn}, ensemble-based methods \citep{lakshminarayanan2017simple, wang2019function, d2021repulsive}, and sampling approaches \citep[e.g.,][]{neal1993bayesian, neal2011mcmc, welling2011bayesian}.
+There are many approximate inference techniques, such as Laplace inference \citep{mackay1992practical, daxberger2021redux}, stochastic weight averaging \citep{maddox2019simple}, dropout \citep{gal2016dropout}, variational inference \citep{blundell2015bbb}, ensemble-based methods \citep{lakshminarayanan2017simple, wang2019function, d2021repulsive}, and sampling approaches \citep[e.g.,][]{neal1993bayesian, neal2011mcmc, welling2011bayesian}.
 In our work, we leverage linearized Laplace~\citep{mackay1994bayesian,khan2019approximate,foong2019between,immer2021glm} for inference in Bayesian NAMs.
-This is motivated by the Laplace approximation's ability to provide reliable predictive uncertainties and marginal likelihood estimates, the latter of which is not readily available in most other approximations.
+This is motivated by the Laplace approximation's ability to provide reliable predictive uncertainties and marginal likelihood estimates, the latter of which are not readily available in most other approximations.
 Here, we devise a Laplace approximation that is specifically optimized for the structure of NAMs.

 \paragraph{Additive Gaussian processes.} Gaussian Processes (GPs) are a powerful and flexible class of probabilistic models.
 GPs are also compelling for the construction of GAMs as they are characterized by their ability to model complex relationships, providing uncertainty estimates along with their predictions.
 Additive GPs have been explored in studies by \citet{kaufman2010bayesian}, \citet{duvenaud2011additivegp}, \citet{timonen2021lgpr} and \citet{lu2022oak}.
 Specifically, the Orthogonal Additive Kernel (OAK) proposed by \citet{lu2022oak} enables both selection of features and feature interaction of all orders relying on the efficient computational scheme of \citet{duvenaud2011additivegp} and the orthogonality constraint of \citet{durrande2012additive}.
 Our work equips NAMs with similar features through Bayesian inference.
+Refer to \cref{sec:detail_related_work} for a further detailed treatment of the related work.